Particular/docs.particular.net/nservicebus/scheduling/index.md

 The NServiceBus Scheduler is a lightweight/non-durable API that helps schedule a task that needs to be executed repeatedly based on a specified interval.
 The scheduling infrastructure leverages the approach of reliable messaging with the NServiceBus core functionality.
 This allows scheduling to include features such as built in retries and forwarding to the error queue.

 ## How the scheduler works

 The scheduler holds a list of tasks scheduled in a non-durable in-memory dictionary.
-In version 3 and 4 tasks are scoped per `AppDomain`.
-In version 5 they are scoped per Bus instance.
+In version 4 and lower tasks are scoped per `AppDomain`.
+In version 5 and higher they are scoped per Bus instance.

 When a new scheduled task is created it is given a unique identifier and stored in the endpoint's in-memory dictionary.
 The identifier for the task is sent in a message to the Timeout Manager, setting the message to be deferred with the specified time interval.
 When the specified time has elapsed, the Timeouts dispatcher returns the message containing the identifier to the endpoint with the scheduled task identifier.
 The endpoint then uses that identifier to fetch and invoke the task from its internal list of tasks and executes it.

 ## Example usage